 Cannabis goes through a rigorous procedure to be ready for consumption.
-THC is incorporated into either canna-butter or canna-oil for preparing baked goods.
+THC is incorporated into either cannabutter or canna oil for preparing baked goods.
 To ensure appropriate usage of the product, the level of THC in the product must be at a safe level.

-Canna-butter can be used in place of conventional butter, and canna-oil can be combined with any other cooking oil.
+Cannabutter can be used in place of conventional butter, and canna oil can be combined with any other cooking oil.
 Liquid edibles are made by adding drops of cannabis extract or tinctures to drinks.
 In general, cannabis edibles are made as follows:

-Compared to inhaling cannabis smoke, the effects of edibles are more delayed.
-Your body will respond to weed between an hour and 90 minutes after consuming it.
+Compared to inhaling smoke or vapor, the effects of edibles are more delayed.
+In this method, the body responds to cannabinoids between an hour and 90 minutes after consumption.